 Blending Children by Birth and Adoption

-Creating a Family has many resources on combining kids by birth and adoption.
-These are a few we think you will find particularly helpful:
+Creating a Family has many resources on Blending Children by Birth and Adoption.
+Here are a few we think you will find particularly helpful:

 - Suggested Books for Preparing Children for the Adoption of a Sibling